1. How Does the Price Earnings Ratio Work?

 P/E = 90 /9 = 10

-Now, it can be seen that P/E ratio of ABC Ltd is 10 times which means that investors are willing to pay Rs.10 for every rupee of earnings.
+Now, it can be seen that P/E ratio of ABC Ltd. is ten times, which means that investors are willing to pay Rs.10 for every rupee of earnings.

 The P/E ratio varies from industry to industry and therefore, should either be compared with its peers having parallel business activity (of similar size) or with its historical P/E to evaluate whether a stock is undervalued or overvalued.
-Traditionally there are certain sectors like diamonds, fertilizers, etc that command a low P/E ratio.
-There are certain other sectors like FMCG, Pharma, IT that normally have a higher P/E. The analysis of high and low P/E is given as under:
+Traditionally there are specific sectors such as diamonds, fertilisers, and so on, that command a low P/E ratio.
+There are certain other sectors like FMCG, Pharma, IT that generally have a higher P/E. The analysis of high and low P/E is given as under:

 a.
 High P/E